TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/002 Architecture.md

 The one thing, which stays fairly static, are the business rules.
 They are less likely to change, and they exist in the Application component.
 They do not depend on any specific technology, e.g. REST or PostgreSQL, and shouldn't care about that.
-This is also why, we put both Application- and Dao-interfaces here, in this component.
+This is also why, we put both Logic- and Dao-interfaces here, in this component.
-The Domain classes will always provide access to themselves through the Application interfaces, and they will always need to retrieve and store data through the Dao interfaces.
+The Logic classes will always provide access to themselves through the Logic interfaces, and they will always need to retrieve and store data through the Dao interfaces.
 But the details of the layer above and below, i.e. network and data access, are irrelevant.

-This is domain driven design, which you have probably heard about before.
+This is _Domain Driven Design_, which you have probably heard about before.

-You may notice that arrows point into the Domain, and no arrow points out.
-This means, the Domain does not depend on anything else (except the Model classes)
+You may notice that arrows point into the Application component, and no arrow points out.
+This means, the Application does not depend on anything else (except the Domain classes)

 The Shared component contains Model classes, in this tutorial that will be a User class, and a Todo class.
 These classes are know by all components.\
 We will in this component also put other relevant things, which most of the program might need to know about.
 That could be Data Transfer Objects.